jcmdln/cephadm-playbook/README.md

 ===================
 **Automate deploying Ceph at scale using cephadm and Ansible**

+**NOTE**: This has basically reached the point of gross scaffolding that kind of works.
+Don't run this and expect anything positive to happen.

 [cephadm-ansible] is an Ansible playbook that deploys [Ceph] by automating the use of the new [cephadm] script.
 The intention is to explore creating an alternative to [ceph-ansible] that more closely